-CMAL currently owns 32 ferries plus an additional ferry leased from Maritime Leasing Ltd. All of these ferries are operated by Calmac Ferries Ltd (CFL) on routes to the islands and peninsulas of the West of Scotland.
+CMAL currently owns 34 ferries.
+Thirty-one ferries are operated by Calmac Ferries Ltd (CFL) on routes to the islands and peninsulas of the West of Scotland, while three are operated by Serco Northlink Ferries to Orkney and Shetland.

 The smallest vessels can carry one car (MV CARVORIA) and the largest ferry can carry up to 143 cars or 20 HGVs (MV LOCH SEAFORTH).
 The total fleet value at 2017 is £130m (excluding vessels under construction).